Documentation

 Cube Store manages in-memory cache, queue and pre-aggregations for Cube.
 Follow the instructions here to set it up.

 Depending on your database, Cube may need to "stage" pre-aggregations inside your database first before ingesting them into Cube Store.
-In this case, Cube will require write access to the prod_pre_aggregations schema inside your database.
-The schema name can be modified by the CUBEJS_PRE_AGGREGATIONS_SCHEMA environment variable; see the Environment Variables reference for more details.
+In this case, Cube will require write access to a dedicated schema inside your database.
+The schema name is prod_pre_aggregations by default.
+It can be set using the pre_aggregations_schema configration option.

 You may consider enabling an export bucket which allows Cube to build large pre-aggregations in a much faster manner.
-It is currently supported for BigQuery, Redshift and Snowflake.
+It is currently supported for BigQuery, Redshift, Snowflake, and some other data sources.
 Check the relevant documentation for your configured database to set it up.

 Secure the deployment